 2019 Recruitment Best Practices

 As we continue moving into 2019, recruitment best practices take the best of what trended in 2018 and incorporate new approaches, underutilized sources of talent, and new technologies.
 This can include using classic marketing strategies, placing emphasis on employer branding, taking an inbound approach to recruiting, or utilizing an applicant management system, such as The Applicant Manager.
+75% of all recruiters say they use recruiting software; your organization shouldn't be at risk of being left behind.

 Use Recruitment Marketing Strategies